markseuffert/yellow-todo/b-ideas-and-tasks.md

 This is a draft, the file will probably be deleted soon.

-You can help us with the following ideas and tasks:
+You can help us with the following ideas and tasks for Datenstrom Yellow:

 - [ ] Added support for light and dark mode to all themes.
 Commonly used on mobile devices
 - [ ] Added support for installing extensions in web browser.
 Expected by many users - [see #991](https://github.com/datenstrom/community/discussions/991)